microsoft/dev-proxy/specs/execution-summary.md

     - List of requests captured during the recording session sorted alphabetically.
 For each request:
       - Request method
       - Request URL
-      - List of unique request log messages for this request issued by the proxy, grouped and sorted by severity.
+      - List of unique request log messages for this request issued by the proxy, grouped and sorted by severity, along with the number of occurrences.
 Excluding the `InterceptedRequest` and `PassedThrough` severity.
   - if grouped by message type:
     - List of severities sorted by severity level.
 For each severity:
       - Severity name
-      - List of unique URLs logged for this severity sorted alphabetically
+      - List of unique URLs logged for this severity sorted alphabetically, along with the number of occurrences
 - Summary
   - Total number of requests captured
   - For each type of request log message: